Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms

-The following lemma uses \eqref{eqn: Tfactorization} to derive a formula for computing polynomials of $\bK$ and $\bT$ and relates the operator norms of polynomials of $\bK$ to polynomials of $\bT.$ It will be useful for studying the wavelet transforms introduced in the following section. \begin{lemma} For any polynomial $p,$ we have
+In the following section, we will construct wavelets from polynomials of $\bK,$ where for a polynomial $p(t)=a_kt^k+\ldots+a_1t+a_0$ we define $p(\mathbf{B}) \coloneqq a_k\mathbf{B}^k+\ldots+a_1\mathbf{B}+a_0\bI.$ The following lemma uses \eqref{eqn: Tfactorization} to derive a formula for polynomials of $\bK$ and $\bT$ and relates the operator norms of polynomials of $\bK$ to polynomials of $\bT.$ It will be useful for studying the wavelet transforms introduced in the following section.
+For a proof, please see Section \ref{sec: Proof of Polynomial properties}. \begin{lemma} For any polynomial $p,$ we have